OctopusDeploy/blog/blog/2018-03/saving-cloud-dollars/index.md

 ### Create your new Project
 Create your new Project in Octopus, mine is called `Cloud Cost` then, define these 4 project variables:
-- SubscriptionId (Type: String) The Subscription Id which can be retrieved from Azure PowerShell by running `Get-AzureRmSubscription`
+- SubscriptionId (Type: String) The Subscription Id which can be retrieved from Azure PowerShell by running `Get-AzureRmSubscription`.
-- DateRangeInDays (Type: Integer) The script takes the current day and counts backwards by this many days to form a range to check usage cost
+- DateRangeInDays (Type: Integer) The script takes the current day and counts backwards by this many days to form a range to check usage cost.
-- DefaultNotifyCostLimit (Type: Integer) If a resource group isn't tagged with a `NotifyCostLimit` Octopus will default to this value (Put an int here
+- DefaultNotifyCostLimit (Type: Integer) If a resource group isn't tagged with a `NotifyCostLimit` Octopus will default to this value.
-- SlackHook (Type: String) the full URL of your slack hook, eg: (https://hooks.slack.com/services/XXXXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXXX)
+- SlackHook (Type: String) the full URL of your slack hook, eg: (https://hooks.slack.com/services/XXXXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXXX).

 ![New Project Variables](saving-cloud-dollars_Variables.png)